Throne-AI/peyton/README.md

 Peyton: Throne.ai API
 ===================================

-**Note : this library is yet to be formally released, in case you are viewing this repository early!**

 **Peyton** is a Python library that allows you to interact with the <a href="https://www.throne.ai">Throne.ai</a> platform for sports prediction.
 From this library, you can download historical and competition data, user ranking data, and submit predictions.

 Installation